tomjaguarpaw/H2/posts/git-rebase-conflicts.md

 -    foo3()
 ```

-and I try to rebase the latter onto the former the conflict is
+If I try to rebase the latter onto the former the conflict is

 ```diff